 The CHW/CRS is a person in recovery from a mental health or addiction related disorder.
 The CHW/CRS provides peer support services, serves as a consumer advocate, provides consumer information and peer support for consumers in emergency, outpatient, inpatient, or forensic settings.

 - Must be at least 18 years old

 - Must have at least a high school diploma or GED

 - Must have a personal email address (minimal computer/internet access required)

 - CHW/CRS must self-identify as a person in recovery from mental illness and/or addiction

 Upon completion of the three day training and passing a final examination, each participant will be certified as a Community Health Worker eligible for employment in organizations serving families, the elderly, children and youth including outpatient medical / behavioral providers, hospitals, medical clinics, schools, churches and community centers.

-Persons in recovery from a mental health diagnosis are eligible for dual certification as a CHW/CRS.
-Interested individuals are required to attend a five day training and pass a certification exam.
+Persons in recovery from a mental health and/or substance abuse disorder are eligible for dual certification as a CHW/CRS.